hammerheim-game/hammerheim-rules/5-warband & Scenarios.md

 Stunned result as Knocked Down instead.
 If the Dwarf also wears a helmet, this save is 2+ instead of 3+ (this takes the place of the normal Helmet special rule).

-#### Far-sight Ability

-By Ed Hastings (killershrike@home.com)
-Roll a D6 and consult the appropriate chart.
-If you get the same Far- sight Ability twice, roll again or lower the Far-sight Ability’s difficulty by 1.
-D6 Far-sight Ability
-1 Flash of Insight: Difficulty: Auto
-Up to D3 models of the warband may be positioned anywhere on the board outside of the enemies sight and detection ranges after all opponents have set up.
-2 Sixth Sense: Difficulty: 9
-4+ Unmodified save vs. any Hostile effect.
-Lasts for the duration of the game after cast.
-3 Prescient: Difficulty: Auto
-If rolling for a scenario, the Seers warband may choose whether to be Attacker of Defender regardless of warband ratings.
-Should an opposing warband have a simialar ability, roll a die and add the I of each warbands leader.
-High roll picks.
-4 Clairsentient: Difficulty: 7
-The Seer may see anywhere on the board; he auto-detects all models on the board and can point them out to fellow band members within 6" of him.
-Hidden models no longer count as hidden until they can legally regain that status later.
-5 Dire Warning: Difficulty: Auto
-One Hero or Warrior (including hirelings) has been warned to beware of death.
-Having taken due precaution, one Hero may reroll his first Serious Injury result OR 1 Henchman or Hireling may reroll to see if he leaves the band.
-In both cases the second roll stands.
-6 Foretold: Difficulty 11
-The Seer may foretell an enemies misfortune.
-A chosen enemy on the board must reroll every successful die roll for the remainder of the game including Serious Injury rolls between 41 and 56.

 #### Halfling Special Skills